Questions (game): Rules

-When a foul is called on a player, his opponent is awarded one point.
+When a foul is called on a player, their opponent is awarded one point.
 First player to get three points wins a game.
 Matches are played to best out of three games.

 In one multiplayer variant, the game is played with two lines facing each other.
 The two opponents at the heads of the lines play each other and go to the back of the line (or the other line) when they foul.
 Scoring can be however the players like.

 In popular culture

 Rosencrantz and Guildenstern Are Dead

 The game of Questions is featured prominently in Tom Stoppard's play Rosencrantz and Guildenstern Are Dead, and in an abridged form in the 1990 film adaptation of the same.
 The following is an excerpt from the play:

 The neo-Vaudevillian troupe The Flying Karamazov Brothers incorporated Stoppard's version of the Questions game into at least two Karamazov shows ("Juggling and Cheap Theatrics" and "Club!").
 Karamazov brothers "Ivan" and "Dmitri" (Howard Jay Patterson and Paul David Magid) would play the game while performing takeaway juggling with three beanbags.
 The jugglers gleefully inform the audience that the routine is "copyrighted and used by permission!"